ac27182/learning-shapeless/notes.md

 - we've covered Generics, HLists, Coproducts to automatically derive type class instances

 - we covered lazy types as a means of handling complex, recursive types

+- by encoding all the free variables as type parameters , we `enable the compiler` to unify them with appropriate types

+- when coding with shapeless, we are often trying to find a target type that depends on values in our code.
+This relationship is called `dependent typing`

+- when we find a useful chain of dependently typed operations we can capture them as a single typeclass.
+This is sometimes called the lemma pattern